DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/06-04 Narrative Tasks.md

 ### The Task

-2 Dialogue Interactions for this week:
+2 Dialogue Interactions for this week due by Sunday:
 - written out first for feedback
 - once approved, they should be implemented in-engine

-Due Sunday.

 ### The Dialogue